arr00/dot-vote-relayer/README.md

 import the relayer to your file using `const { Relayer } = require("dot-vote-relayer");`.

 Create a config for your relayer which contains the following fields:
-- ethRpcUrl
+- ethRpcUrl - String
-- mongodDbUrl
+- mongoDbUrl - String
-- governorAddress
+- governorAddress - Address
-- tokenAddress
+- tokenAddress - Address
-- governorVoteFunction
+- governorVoteFunction - String
-- governorGetProposalFunction
+- governorGetProposalFunction - String
-- governorGetReceiptFunction
+- governorGetReceiptFunction - String
-- relayerPk
+- relayerPk - String
+- notificationHook - String
+- relayAtBlocks - array of integers

 There is also an optional `notificationHook` field which can be used to send telegram notifications.